mfaase/internetclassifier/README.md

 # internetclassifier
-A set of fucntions that will search images of strings found in a users' document, and allows the user to categorize these based on the image shown.
+A set of functions that will search images of strings found in a users' document, and allows the user to categorize these based on the image shown.
 Used for building datasets for image classifiers.

 Typically, feed a .txt file to indexed_list_init.py first to create a memoryfile.